Barteus/aws-lambdas/README.md

 ## Summary

-After exploring 4 different approaches to lambda deployment each has its own merits and driver to consider.
+After exploring 4 different approaches to lambda deployment each has its own merits and drivers to consider.

 ### Manual